Prem759-0/Uber-Video/backend/README.md

 - Cause: unexpected errors (database failures, etc.)

 ### Notes / Implementation details

-- The `loginUser` controller fetches the user by email and selects the password to compare it using the model's `comparePassword` method.
-- After a successful login, a JWT is generated via `generateAuthToken()` on the user model.
-- Always ensure the password is removed from the returned user object to avoid leaking sensitive data.

-### Quick curl example

 ```bash
 curl -X POST http://localhost:3000/users/login \
   -H "Content-Type: application/json" \